-Clark County has partnered with Dog Owners Group for Park Access in Washington (DOGPAW) to develop off-leash areas within county parks and at other sites.
+Clark County has partnered with Dog Owners Group for Park Access in Washington, or DOGPAW, to develop off-leash areas within county parks and at other sites.
 DOGPAW has developed rules so off-leash areas remain clean and safe.

-DOGPAW is an all-volunteer nonprofit (501)(c)(3) organization that works with dog owners and the community at large to promote awareness and acceptance and to increase the availability of safe off-leash areas for dogs in Clark County.
+DOGPAW is an all-volunteer nonprofit (501)(c)(3) that works with dog owners and the community at large to promote awareness and acceptance and to increase the availability of safe off-leash areas for dogs in Clark County.